By Fiona McKim

 What hair dryers do professionals use?

-Then there are the hair dryer brands that are widely used in salons and by session stylists on photoshoots but aren't widely available in the places that you and I would look for beauty tools.
+Then there are the hair dryer brands that are widely used in salons and by session stylists on location and shoots but aren't widely available in the places that we would look for beauty tools.
 These are brands like Elchim and Parlux, whose Alyon model won our best salon dryer award for 2020.

-Ask a professional what they look for in a hair dryer and three themes will emerge: Power, reliability and ergonomics.
-That last factor might sound strange, but even if your hair is seriously thick and takes what feels like an age to dry, the average hair stylist still spends ten times longer than you with a hair dryer in their hand on any given day, so comfort of holding and movement is crucial.
+Ask a professional what they look for in a hair dryer and three themes will emerge: Power, reliability, and ergonomics.
+That last factor might sound strange, but even if your hair is seriously thick and takes what feels like an age to dry, the average hairstylist still spends ten times longer than you with a hair dryer in their hand on any given day, so the comfort of holding and movement is crucial.